kaneshin/pigeon/cmd/pigeon-app/README.md

 # Pigeon App

-The `pigeon` command submits images to Google Cloud Vision API.
+Command `pigeon-app` is the beginning of the pigeon server, serving the image files to submit to the Google Cloud Vision API and return to client.

 ## Prerequisite